 Whether through correspondent courses, attending night classes, or teaching themselves, students have long looked for ways to pursue new knowledge in the absence of available time or local educational opportunities.
-The latest manifestation of this phenomenon is traced in the growth of computer-based learning.
-Indeed, to define computer-based training is to define freedom when it comes to earning an education, or honing old skills with the latest training information.
+The latest manifestation of this trend is the growth of computer-based learning.
+Computer-based training provides the freedom to learn new skills or knowledge from a computer instead of in a classroom or training seminar.
 Simply stated, the computer-based learning definition must include the concepts of flexibility and convenience, which is why the platform has evolved into such a popular vehicle for staff training and distant learning options.

 The Benefits of Computer Based Training

 Speaking from the viewpoint of the corporate trainer, the advantages of computer-based training are even more evident.
-The benefits web based training provides not only include the ready availability that helps their employees, but the organizational power of e-learning software makes tracking employee progress a breeze.
+The benefits of web based training provides not only include the ready availability that helps their employees, but the organizational power of e-learning software makes tracking employee progress a breeze.
 In working environments that are constantly evolving, this increasingly requires advanced learning and continued education from all members of the team from the CEO at the top to the newest hire at the bottom of the organization.
-For those employees who haven’t the time, or the opportunity to attend an off-site educational institution, the advantages of e learning are many, and the benefits of e learning are self-evident.
+For those employees who haven’t the time, or the opportunity to attend an off-site educational institution, the advantages of e-learning are many, and the benefits of e-learning are self-evident.
 Some of the additional benefits of computer-based training include:

 When companies go with traditional training methods, the training can be inconsistent because classes vary, instructors vary, and venues vary.
 In contrast, computer-based training software can be standardized, ensuring that training programs are consistent from session to session.